mbakhoff/sockets-template/readme.md

 Some things to keep in mind when using IPv6 addresses:
 * leading zeros from any group can be removed
-* consecutive groups of zeroes can be omitted, but only once in an address
+* consecutive groups of zeroes can be omitted. this can only be done once in an address, otherwise it's impossible to reconstruct the address.
-* the address is often wrapped in brackets to avoid confusing the port number separator with the address group separators
+* the address is often wrapped in brackets to avoid confusing the port number separator with the address group separators (both use `:`)

 For example, an URL containing the above address could be written as `https://[2001:db8::ff00:42:8329]:8443/`.
 Note that the three groups of zeros have been omitted and all leading zeros have been removed.